This item has been sold, but you can get on the Waitlist to be notified if another example becomes available, or purchase a digital scan.

 Description

 A beautiful example of Frederick De Wit's 1685 map of Africa.
-The map covers all of Africa as well as parts of Arabia, and the adjacent portions of the Atlantic, Indian, and Mediterranean.
-Cartographically the map is a composite of earlier maps, including Jodocus Hondius's map of 1623, Willem Blaeu's map of 1617, and Visscher's map of 1658.
-The decorative cartouche, appearing in the lower left, features three Moors and a child on the left, and several African with two children on the right.
+The map covers all of Africa and parts of Arabia, as well as the adjacent portions of the Atlantic and Indian oceans and Mediterranean Sea.
+Cartographically, it is a composite of earlier maps, including Jodocus Hondius's map of 1623, Willem Blaeu's map of 1617, and Visscher's map of 1658.
+In the lower-left corner, the decorative cartouche features three Moors and a child on the left, as well as several Africans with two children on the right.

 Cartographic Advances

-This map follows the typical conventions of the period, but does exhibit several advances, mostly derived from judicious borrowing from other maps.
-The Nile follows the Ptolemaic model drawing its waters from two great lakes in the southern part of the continent, Zembre (Lake Zaire) andZaflan.
-On the west coast of the continent several Dutch trading stations, including Fort Nassau and Acara, are noted.
-It is curious that Dutch information from South Africa, nonetheless, are not present.
+This map follows the typical conventions of the period but exhibits several advances derived from judicious borrowing from earlier maps.
+The Nile follows the Ptolemaic model, drawing its waters from two great lakes in the southern part of the continent, Zembre (Lake Zaire) andZaflan.
+On the west coast of the continent, several Dutch trading stations, including Fort Nassau and Acara, are noted.
+It is curious that Dutch information from South Africa, however, is absent.
 In the Atlantic, here identified as the Oceanus Aethiopicus, the fictional island of Nuestra I. de Santa Helena, a common feature of contemporaneous French maps by Sanson and others, is identified.

 Publication History